20. The Uncanny, Part 2

 So it seems like Freud is an enlightenment thinker who is using reason to delve into the unconsciousness and explain its mysterious powers as a natural function of our mind (e.g., mechanisms of repression).
 But Otto is arguing for irrational and supernatural powers beyond our mind, indeed beyond nature.
 Both these approaches are long-standing features of the gothic aspects of romanticism and offer us two general ways to think about horror.
 For many, horror, in art and life, presents situations where supernatural forces collide, where good and evil take stands, and where the destiny of people’s souls is decided.
 Such situations remain live possibilities for all of us and we should take them seriously to some extent, open our minds to them, and learn from them what we can for our own spiritual development.
 In many cases this approach will lean heavily on feelings, emotions, and the lived experience.
 But for others, horror can be explained without recourse to supernatural powers and the grand narratives of good and evil.
 Rather, we need a better naturalistic understanding of the human mind and social institutions to dispel our fears (often childish ones), assuage them, medicate them, learn from them, and try to overcome them.

-Go here for part three.
+Go here for part three which connects the uncanny to surrealism.

 Leave a Reply